 Given the lack of nurses in leadership roles, you might even want to find a little gratitude that your charge nurse is willing to take on this task.

 7 Concrete Strategies for a Challenging Charge Nurse

 Even if your charge nurse has problems you’re not causing, you still have to find a way to get through it.
 Here are six tips:

 1. Focus on your job

-This sounds easy, but isn’t.
-Avoid complaining, don’t pretend to know everything, be thorough, and keep work at work.
+This sounds easy but isn’t.
+Avoid complaining, don’t pretend to know everything, be thorough, and keep working at work.
 Don’t give a difficult charge nurse the power to ruin your experience.